 With Apptivo you can rest assured that we have you covered when it comes to secure management of your business systems.
 Especially with recent evolutions in security law around the world, it’s paramount that businesses ensure the security of their user and customer data through their own internal practices and those of their vendors.
 Here at Apptivo, we understand the trust you place in your business software platform to lead the charge when it comes to ensuring your data remains protected.

-Apptivo is SSAE16 certified, EU-U.S. privacy shield compliant, and GDPR compliant.
+Apptivo is SSAE18 SOC2 Type II certified, EU-U.S. privacy shield compliant, and GDPR compliant.